open-siege/siege-studio/docs/index.md

 In the case of games like Starsiege and Tribes, there can be more advanced integration with services like Discord and the like, while also making a large part of the game fully open source.

-Depending on progress of 3Space Studio, the following games may also be supported:
+Depending on progress of Siege Studio, the following games may also be supported:

 * Metaltech: Earthsiege
 * Metaltech: Battledrome